marc0pO10/fourcardfeature/README.md

 # fourcardfeature

+This is a coding challenge from Frontend Mentor using HTML and CSS.

+My coding process:
-HTML elements added.
+- HTML elements added.

-CSS added to individual cards.
+- CSS added to individual cards.

-CSS used to organize four cards on webpage.
+- CSS used to organize four cards on webpage.
+- CSS used to keep images in place when resizing the webpage.